-We now provide regular services twice per week - Sunday mornings and Wednesday evenings - and many other services throughout the year as announced on the calendar.
+We now provide regular services three times per week - Sunday mornings, Wednesday evenings and Saturday evenings - and other services throughout the year as announced on the calendar.
 In Spring of 2018, we joyfully celebrate Pascha for the third year in this location and we look forward to many more.

 Our community includes persons from traditionally Orthodox countries, most of our adult faithful are converts from other Christian traditions.
 The Orthodox Church has become home to literally tens of thousands of Americans who have discovered the great richness and stability of Orthodox Christian worship, doctrine, spirituality, and life.

 If you live in or are visiting Parker, south Denver, Castle Rock, or any of the many surrounding towns of south Denver Metro, and have an interest in joining us, we welcome you.

 We are served by our rector, Fr.
 Alexander Vallens.
 A native of nearby Centennial, he lives in Broomfield with his family, and works in DTC.
 Father has been commuting to Parker faithfully for years since the early beginnings of this mission in Parker, Colorado.
 Over these years, Father has led the mission spiritually and in many other areas of growth.

 Fr.
 Alexander holds a Bachelor of Science from the University of Colorado, Boulder, and completed a Master of Divinity in Theology from St. Tikhon's Orthodox Theological Seminary in 2005.
 Prior to being appointed as rector for our mission in Parker, Fr.
 Alexander served at Holy Transfiguration of Christ Cathedral in Denver.
 While all services are primarily in English, Father also has a Latvian background.

 Also serving with our parish is Deacon John Manutes, several altar servers, choir director Nina Sandbothe from Elizabeth, Church School director Elizabeth Farley, and members of our parish council.
 There are opportunities for all to participate in parish life and support the growth of this mission.
 Please speak with Father Alexander if you would like to learn more.